-An intravenous pyelogram (IVP) is a special x-ray examination of the kidneys, bladder, and ureters (the tubes that carry urine from the kidneys to the bladder).
+An intravenous pyelogram (IVP) is a special x-ray exam of the kidneys, bladder, and ureters (the tubes that carry urine from the kidneys to the bladder).

-An IVP is done in a hospital radiology department or a health care provider's office by an x-ray technician.
+An IVP is done in a hospital radiology department or a health care provider's office.

-The health care provider will inject an iodine-based contrast (dye) into a vein in your arm.
-A series of x-ray images are taken at different times to see how the kidneys remove the dye and how it collects in your urine.
+Your provider will inject an iodine-based contrast (dye) into a vein in your arm.
+A series of x-ray images are taken at different times.
+This is to see how the kidneys remove the dye and how it collects in your urine.

 A compression device (a wide belt containing two balloons that can be inflated) may be used to keep the contrast material in the kidneys.

-You will need to remain still during the procedure, which may take up to an hour.
+You will need to lie still during the procedure.
+The test may take up to an hour.

-Before the final image is taken, you will be asked to urinate again, to see how well the bladder has emptied.
+Before the final image is taken, you will be asked to urinate again.
+This is to see how well the bladder has emptied.

-You can resume your normal diet and medications after the procedure.
+You can go back to your normal diet and medicines after the procedure.
 You should drink plenty of fluids to help remove all the contrast dye from your body.

-As with all x-ray procedures, tell your health care provider if you:
+As with all x-ray procedures, tell your provider if you:

-Your health care provider will tell you whether you can eat or drink before this test.
-You may be given a laxative to take the afternoon before the procedure to clear the intestines so your kidneys can be clearly seen.
+Your provider will tell you if you can eat or drink before this test.
+You may be given a laxative to take the afternoon before the procedure to clear the intestines.
+This will help your kidneys to be seen clearly.

 You must sign a consent form.
 You will be asked to wear a hospital gown and to remove all jewelry.

 You may feel a burning or flushing sensation in your arm and body as the contrast dye is injected.
 You may also have a metallic taste in your mouth.
-This is normal and will quickly disappear.
+This is normal and will go away quickly.

 Some people develop a headache, nausea, or vomiting after the dye is injected.